Broseki/CaveMUD/README.md

 ### What is CaveMUD?
 CaveMUD is an old-school style Multi-User Dungeon text based fantasy game.

-I decided to open-source it because it's not like a text based game can compete with the wider world of games or really become popular in this day and age, so why not share the source with the world?
-I also have a somewhat sparse GitHub profile so I thought this would be a good way to show off some of my work.

 ### Why is it called CaveMUD?
 I don't really know.
 I just thought it sounded cool.
 The first text based game that I played was DoorMUD and CaveMUD seemed about as logical for a name.
 I also